mrozbarry/erinnbarry.com/content/about_me.md

 ## ABOUT ME
-I am a graduate student in [Developmental Psychology](http://pandalab.ca), pursuing my PhD Fall 2019.
-I graduated with my BA  Psychology (Research Specialist) with a Minor in Philosophy (high distinction) in 2018, and will be defending my MA in Summer 2019.
+I recently graduated with a Master of Arts in Psychology with high distinction.
+Previously, I graduated with an Honours Bachelor of Arts in Psychology (Concentration: Research Specialist), with a Minor in Philosophy.
+I am currently pursuing a career in research or a related field (e.g., psychometrics).

+My [husband](https://www.mrbarry.com/), a software developer, and I have been married for 8 years.
+We recently purchased our first home and have been enjoying living in the country with our 2 dogs, Harley and Rufus.

+Thank you for visiting my professional website!
+I am interested in all opportunities that present themselves to me, so feel free to reach out if you'd like!

 <br>

-# RESEARCH INTERESTS
-Up to this point, my research has focused on personal identity formation (i.e., Marcia) and aspects of the proposed female autism phenotype.
-I am also interested in psychopathology, psychometrics, abnormal behaviour, personality, terror management theory, and topics relating to forensic psychology (e.g., false testimony, memory, malingering, etc.).

 <br/>
 # ACADEMIC HIGHLIGHTS

- - Awarded Canadian Graduate Scholarship - Masters (CGS-M), valued at $17,500 (2019-2020)
+ - Awarded Canadian Graduate Scholarship - Masters (CGS-M), valued at $17,500 (2019)

  - Awarded an Ontario Graduate Scholarship (OGS) to pursue graduate studies at Wilfrid Laurier University, valued at $15,000 (2018-2019)